thms0x/grap-coloring-is-np-hard/Template/main.typ

 	line("g7", "g8")
   }),
   caption: [Gadget graph for 3-literals]
-)
+) <fig_3_gadget>

+#pagebreak()

 In total, we have $2^3$ input assignments.
-Let’s see if we can achieve a valid 3-coloring of the gadget graph for every assignment:
+Let’s see if we can achieve a valid 3-coloring of the gadget graph for every assignment.

-#pagebreak()
+For the assignments below, assume the green vertex to the very right is fixed by the color triangle as shown in figure <fig_3_gadget>.

 #columns(2)[
 #figure(